Experiment volunteers 'walk on Mars'

 "We have made great progress today," said Vitaly Davydov, the deputy head of the Russian Federal Space Agency, as dozens of journalists crowded around the surreal video feed.

-"The crew feel fine," he added as the two men wobbled around the planet's mock surface, massive backpacks that would have otherwise been filled with oxygen adding bulk to their shiny 32-kilogramme (71-pound) suits.
+"The crew feel fine," he added as the two men wobbled around what looked like a giant sandpit, massive backpacks that would have otherwise been filled with oxygen adding bulk to their shiny 32-kilogramme (71-pound) suits.

-The "space walk" marks a key moment in an unprecedented experiment during which six volunteers are spending 520 days in isolation to test how humans would respond to the pressures of the there-and-back voyage to Mars.
+The "Mars walk" marked a key moment in an unprecedented experiment during which six volunteers will spend 520 days in isolation to test how humans respond to the pressures of a there-and-back voyage to Mars.

-After taking their first tentative steps, the crew planted the flags of Russia, the European Space Agency (ESA) and China and took soil samples in a 92-minute experiment that Russia and Europe hope to repeat for real by 2040.
+After taking their first tentative steps, the crew planted the flags of Russia, the European Space Agency (ESA) and China and took soil samples in an experiment that Russia and Europe hope to repeat for real by 2040.

-Russian mission control said the crew had told them they were dedicating their "Mars walk" to the upcoming 50th anniversary of man's first flight in space by Soviet cosmonaut Yury Gagarin.
+Such details however seemed trivial amid the pomp of the event, with the crew dedicating their peculiar accomplishment to the upcoming 50th anniversary of man's first flight in space by Soviet cosmonaut Yury Gagarin.